ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

 </details>

-If you are using the template by manually downloading it to any location on your computer from the [Developer GitHub Repo](https://github.com/ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project) where all the template files are located, you can import it as follows:
+If you are using the template by manually downloading it to any location on your computer from the [developer's GitHub repository](https://github.com/ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project) where all the template files are located, you can import it as follows:

 <details>
   <summary>Click to show/hide the code</summary>